 Course Length: Four weeks

-Course Format: A mixture of two-hour weekly webinars (which can be viewed live and/or as recorded versions throughout the course), self-assessment/reflection exercises, supplementary reading material, and tutor-moderated online discussion forums
+Course Format: A mixture of pre-recorded weekly webinars (which can be reviewed throughout the course), live weekly Q&A sessions with the tutors, self-assessment/reflection exercises, supplementary reading material and tutor-moderated online discussion forums

 - The human-companion animal bond

 - Managing yourself, your own wellbeing and the wellbeing of colleagues

 Do you sometimes find it hard to make sense of your clients' reactions to euthanasia and death?
 Would you like to be able to manage these situations more successfully?

 Those working in a veterinary practice deal with death on a daily basis.
 Many have never had any training to enable them to understand the emotions and processes their clients are experiencing, or how to communicate successfully with them during this time.